kowalradek/SQL_Project_Data_Job_Analysis/README.md

 # Introduction

 Welcome to my SQL Portfolio Project, where I delve into the Polish data job market in the 2023 with a focus on data analyst roles.
 This project is a personal exploration into identifying the top-paying jobs, in-demand skills, and the intersection of high demand with high salary in the field of data analytics.
+This project served as the capstone assignment for my data analytics course, allowing me to apply all the key SQL concepts learned.

 Check out my SQL queries here: [SQL Queries](./project_sql)